dthaler/iftype-reg/draft-thaler-iftype-reg.md

 as the Designated Expert that must review requests for any such ifTypes or sub-types.

+## Alternate Values

+Another design decision is whether to reuse an existing ifType or tunnelType value, possibly using a sub-type or sub-layer model for refinements, or to use a different value for a new mechanism.

+If there is already an entry that could easily satisfy the modeling and functional requirements for the requested entry, it should be reused so that applications and tools that use the existing value can be used without changes.
+If however, the modeling and functional requirements are significantly different enough such that having existing applications and tools use the existing value would be seen as a problem, a new value should be used.

+For example, originally multiple ifType values were used for different flavors of Ethernet (ethernetCsmacd(6), iso88023Csmacd(7), fastEther(62), etc.), typically because they were registered by multiple vendors.  {{?RFC3635}}
+then deprecated all but ethernetCsmacd(6), since using different values was seen as problematic since all were functionally similar.

+As another example, the Teredo tunnel protocol {{?RFC4380}} encapsulates packets over UDP, and a udp(8) tunnelType value was defined in {{?RFC2667}}, with the description "The value UDP indicates that the payload packet is encapsulated within a normal UDP packet (e.g., RFC 1234)."
+However, the protocol model is quite different between {{?RFC1234}} and Teredo.
+For example, {{?RFC1234}} supports encapsulation of multicast/broadcast traffic whereas Teredo does not.
+As such, it would be more confusing to applications and tools to represent them using the same tunnel type, and so {{?RFC4087}}
+defined a new value for Teredo.

+In summary, definers of new interface or tunnel mechanisms should use a new ifType or tunnelType value rather than reusing an existing value when key aspects such as the header format or the link model (point-to-point, non-broadcast multi-access, broadcast capable multi-access, unidirectional broadcast, etc.) are significantly different from existing values, but reuse the same value when the differences can be expressed in terms of differing values of existing objects, other than ifType/tunnelType, in the standard YANG or MIB module.

 # Available Formats {#formats}

 Many registries are available in multiple formats.
 For example, XML, HTML, CSV, and Plain text are common formats in which many registries are available.
-This document clarifies that MIB modules and YANG modules are merely two additional formats in which the ifType and tunnelType formats are available.
+This document clarifies that the {{IANAifType-MIB}},
+{{yang-if-type}}, and {{yang-tunnel-type}} MIB and YANG modules are merely additional formats in which the ifType and tunnelType formats are available.
 They are not separate registries, and the same values are always present in all formats of the same registry.

 CURRENT: The confusion stems in part due to the fact that the IANA "Protocol Registries"